KiarashKtzdh/KiarashKtzdh/README.md

 ### Hey Guys... 👋
 I’m known as Kiarash Ktzdh.
 A self-taught person with INTJ-A personality type.
 I’m Interested in learning and creating new projects also teamwork and completing creative projects.
-If you would like, there is more information on my personal websit 👨‍💻 or [Linkdin Account .](https://linkedin.com/in/KiarashKtzdh/)
+If you would like, there is more information on my personal websit 👨‍💻 or [Linkdin Account...](https://linkedin.com/in/KiarashKtzdh/)

 - 🔭 I’m currently working on [Google Service](https://google.com)